alexbruens/a/content/post/2023-09-05-how-to-read-regression-tables/index.markdown

 ### Example Table: Fearon and Laitin (2003)

 This next example come from James Fearon and David Laitin's 2003 article titled "Ethnicity, Insurgency, and Civil War" published in _The American Political Science Review_.
 They are testing determinants of civil war onset, which include prior wars, state-level factors, and social factors.
+[Link to article on JSTOR (restricted access)](https://www.jstor.org/stable/3118222), or a [PDF copy hosted on SNEPS.net (free access)](https://www.sneps.net/t/images/Articles/03fearonlaitin.pdf).

 ![Table 1 in Fearon and Laitin 2003](images/FearonLaitin2003_Table1.png "Fearon and Laitin 2003: Table 1")
 In this table, we clearly see this is a logistic regression (logit) in the title.
 The column on the left are the independent variables, and the columns labeled 1 through 5 represent **different models** -- in some models, there are different DVs (measurements of civil wars), and in other models, they use a different combination of independent variables.
 For example, models (1) and (2) use the same set of variables to estimate different DVs; while models (1) and (3) use different variables to estimate the same DVs.

 The first row measures whether the country had a prior war.
 It is binary and takes the value of 1 if there was a prior war and 0 otherwise.
 I will focus on the coefficient in the first model ('Civil War').
 This coefficient is negative and has two asterisks next to it.
 Underneath it, there is a number in parentheses.
 This number is the standard errors **of the coefficient**.
 This is used to calculate the p-value.
 If we multiply the standard error by 1.96 or 2.58 or 3.29 (z-scores listed below), then add and subtract that value from the coefficient,[^5] we can list the number of asterisks for any values that **do not cross 0**.
 When the value crosses 0, we can no longer be confident that there is an effect of the independent variable on the dependent variable.

 [^5]: This is for a two-tailed test.
-For one-tailed tests, you just add _or_ subtract the value.
-Determining the direction of the tail is a theoretical question, but many articles simply use a two-tailed test.
+For one-tailed tests, you only add _or_ subtract the value -- you do not add and subtract.
+One-tailed tests will also use slightly different p-values to determine significance.
+For more information, [this explainer from UCLA's stats department](https://stats.oarc.ucla.edu/other/mult-pkg/faq/general/faq-what-are-the-differences-between-one-tailed-and-two-tailed-tests/) has graphs and explains the difference well.
+Determining the direction of the tail is a theoretical question -- i.e., if one _expects_ an effect in one direction, they can use a one-tailed test to raise the threshold required for significance in that direction.
+With this said, many articles use a two-tailed test.

 In this example, we are moderately confident that there is a negative effect of prior war on the onset of civil war.
 To further interpret this coefficient, we can exponentiate the coefficient (e^-0.954) to produce an odds ratio (0.385).
 We interpret this as the probability of the outcome when there is an increase of 1 in the independent variable.
 For this example, when states move from no prior war to prior war, they are 0.385 times more likely (corresponding to a reduction of incidence/outcome).
 This means prior war has a negative or reduction effect on the probability of war onset.